A New Way to Buy | Autodesk

 The following products are currently excluded from the new buying experience:

-Assemble Enterprise, Assemble Office, Assemble P6 Connect Office, Assemble P6 Connect Project, Assemble P6 Connect Region, Assemble Procore Connect Office, Assemble Procore Connect Project, Assemble Procore Connect Region, Assemble Project, Assemble Region, Assemble (Account-Based), Autodesk Construction Operations Bundle (Account-Based), Autodesk Preconstruction Bundle (Account-Based), Autodesk VDC Bundle (Account-Based), Autodesk Within Medical, BC Pro - International, Bid Board Pro - International, BIM 360 Build - Packs, BIM 360 Cost, BIM 360 Enterprise, BuildingConnected BC Pro, BuildingConnected Bid Board Pro, BuildingConnected TradeTapp, CAM Services, CFD - Premium, Construction Cloud - Connect, FlexSim, Maya with Softimage, PlanGrid, PlanGrid - Add-On, PlanGrid - Crane, PlanGrid - Dozer, PlanGrid - Enterprise, PlanGrid - Nailgun, PlanGrid - Services, Post Processor - Premium, PowerInspect Premium, PowerInspect Ultimate, PowerMill Premium, PowerMill Standard, PowerMill Ultimate, PowerShape Premium, PowerShape Standard, PowerShape Ultimate, ProEst Cloud Subscription, ProEst Costbook, Pype Autospecs, Pype Autospecs & SmartPlans, Pype Bundle, Pype Closeout, Pype Closeout & eBinder, Pype eBinder, Pype SmartPlans, Structural Bridge Design, VRED Core, VRED Render Node
+Assemble Enterprise, Assemble Office, Assemble P6 Connect Office, Assemble P6 Connect Project, Assemble P6 Connect Region, Assemble Procore Connect Office, Assemble Procore Connect Project, Assemble Procore Connect Region, Assemble Project, Assemble Region, Assemble (Account-Based), Autodesk Construction Operations Bundle (Account-Based), Autodesk Preconstruction Bundle (Account-Based), Autodesk VDC Bundle (Account-Based), Autodesk Within Medical, BC Pro - International, Bid Board Pro - International, BIM 360 Build - Packs, BIM 360 Cost, BIM 360 Enterprise, BuildingConnected BC Pro, BuildingConnected Bid Board Pro, BuildingConnected TradeTapp, CAM Services, CFD - Premium, Construction Cloud - Connect, FlexSim, Maya with Softimage, PlanGrid, PlanGrid - Add-On, PlanGrid - Crane, PlanGrid - Dozer, PlanGrid - Enterprise, PlanGrid - Nailgun, PlanGrid - Services, Post Processor - Premium, PowerInspect Premium, ProEst Cloud Subscription, ProEst Costbook, Pype Autospecs, Pype Autospecs & SmartPlans, Pype Bundle, Pype Closeout, Pype Closeout & eBinder, Pype eBinder, Pype SmartPlans, Structural Bridge Design, VRED Core, VRED Render Node

+Beginning June 10, the new buying experience will be in place for renewals of most Autodesk products.
+If you need a quote for the renewal, please reach out to your partner or you can renew directly in your Autodesk account.

+Under the new process, your renewal and any newly purchased subscriptions will automatically default to auto-renew.
+However, you can choose to disable this feature in your account if you prefer to receive a new quote with each renewal.